vkig/TicTacToe/README.md

 # TicTacToe
-Implemented TicTacToe gama with an own made widget collection
+Implemented TicTacToe game with an own made widget collection